 A sample of what I do:

-A sample of what I’ve done:
+A sprinkling of what I’ve done:

-Common Saints magazine – produced by Matthew Christopher Davidson
+- Common Saints magazine – produced by Matthew Christopher Davidson

-I’m a Circle; You’re a Square – written by Ingrid Vaughan
+- I’m a Circle; You’re a Square – written by Ingrid Vaughan

-Divine Messages – written and illustrated by Gary Savitsky
+- Divine Messages – written and illustrated by Gary Savitsky

 - Interior Styles By Stacey website content – home staging and re-design specialist Stacey Kaminski